 - Train your body to utilise fat and optimise glycogen consumption.
 Long, slow-distance running workouts help to develop your body's ability to utilise your fat stores for energy while running.
 This spares your glycogen stores for longer and longer at marathon race pace.
 If your glycogen stores run out you "hit the wall," as it is commonly known where running becomes extremely difficult to maintain.
-It is also often know as "bonking."
+It is also often known as "bonking."

 - Train your body to store more glycogen.
-There are many carbo loading strategies that you can utilise to ensure that your glycogen stores are topped up prior to your race or long distance training sessions.
+There are many carbo-loading strategies that you can utilise to ensure that your glycogen stores are topped up prior to your race or long-distance training sessions.
 (It is always best to test any techniques out prior to race day to ensure they work for you).

 Recovering Quickly After Running Workouts